MinecraftForge/Documentation/rendering/modelblock.md

 );
 ```

-We'll also need to modify the implementatino of `createBlockState`, as the state we need to create is now a bit more complex.
+We'll also need to modify the implementation of `createBlockState`, as the state we need to create is now a bit more complex.
 This is where the varardic nature of the BlockState constructor comes in handy: all we need to do is add `POWERED` to the list of Properties.

 ```java